lighthall-lab/lab-manual/sourcedocs/sona-rules.md

   - Let the participant participate in the alternate study at that same timeslot – as described in bullet above (with no additional 1 point).
 - The participant can choose whichever of these two options that he or she prefers.

-## Consequences if participant shows up to scheduled timeslot and is then not given the opportunity to participate because a researcher does not show up or tries to cancel with less than 24 hours notice:
+## Consequences if participant shows up to scheduled timeslot and is then not given the opportunity to participate because a researcher does not show up or tries to cancel with less than 24 hours notice

 - The participant must be given the full SONA credit for that study even though they did not participate.
 This full SONA credit must be entered immediately (within 48 hours) by the researcher.
 - However, researchers CAN cancel a scheduled timeslot with no credit given to the student if the researchers provide this notice more than 24 hours in advance of the scheduled appointment (including weekends).